3 Environment Setup

 Mouse/trackpad settings

-- Search for your mouse/trackpad settings by searching for “Mouse Settings” in your spotlight search.
-See if you want to adjust any settings.
+- Search for your mouse/trackpad settings by searching for “Mouse Settings” in your spotlight search on a Mac (press Command + space bar) and the search bar (bottom left) on File Explorer and see if you want to adjust any settings.

-- On a Mac, the mice/trackpads may not have easy access to a right click.
-You can compensate by pressing Ctrl+click, but this is inefficient.
-To create a more accesible right click, you can adjust your mouse settings or install a third-party app such as BetterTouchTool.
+- On a Mac, mice/trackpads may not have easy access to a right (secondary) click.
+You can access the secondary click menu by pressing Ctrl+click at any time, but this is inefficient.
+For a more accessible right click, adjust your mouse settings or install a third-party app such as BetterTouchTool.

 3.2 Practice